What is Airbnb?

 Airbnb charges 3% of the booking amount as transaction charges from travelers upon every confirmed booking.

 How Airbnb finds customers?

 A customer for Airbnb is the one who adds up to the company’s revenue.
 He can be a host who offers his space for rent and lists it on the platform or he can be a traveler who books a space.
 So, from where does Airbnb find hosts and travelers?
 Well, Airbnb was founded in the year 2008 and its first customers came through a simple website built by the owners.
 Since then Airbnb has grown into 1.2 Million listings on the platform.
 The major sources to accumulate hosts and travelers include:

 - Word of Mouth

 - Digital Marketing including Internet ads.

 - Affiliate Model / Refer and earn offers

 - Trust Problem:

 The biggest problem faced by travelers or hosts using Airbnb is the trust factor.
-After all giving your space to a stranger as a host and living with strangers at their place as a traveller might not be easy.
+After all, giving your space to a stranger as a host and living with strangers at their place as a traveler might not be easy.
 But the verification process is in place for every host and traveler on its platform.
 Apart from the verification badge, Airbnb also motivates people to sign up with their Facebook account or at least link it with their account for better transparency.